How to Reduce Noise in Pictures Using Lightroom Classic

 Luminance Noise Reduction

 Luminance noise is tonal: it’s perceived in the shadows and darkest parts of an image.
-It’s the pixels that have misfired to the wrong tone (of greyness).
+It’s the pixels that have misfired to the wrong (of greyness).
 Luckily, Lightroom handles this kind of noise well.

 1. Set the zoom to 100%.